-Which presentation format should I choose for my UC Tech 2024 proposal?
+Which presentation format should I choose for my 2024 UC Tech Annual Conference proposal?

 The format of your presentation can greatly influence its effectiveness, affecting the level of audience engagement and message memorability.
 To help you select the best format to enhance your presentation, we have listed key characteristics of each one.